• Skip to primary navigation

 How to Make Gluten Free Sourdough Pizza Crust:

-• In a large mixing bowl, combine the yeast packet, honey, and water (between 115-120 degrees).
-Stir until the yeast has dissolved.
-I use a meat thermometer to take the temperature of the water.
-Let sit for 5 minutes, or until foamy.
+• In a large mixing bowl, combine the yeast, honey, and water (115–120°F).
+Stir until the yeast dissolves (using a meat thermometer can help ensure the water is the right temperature).
+Let sit for 5 minutes, or until the mixture becomes foamy.

 • Once foamy, stir in the sourdough discard until dissolved.

-• To the same bowl, add in the oil, vinegar, flour, and salt.
-Mix with an electric mixer fitted with greased dough hooks on low for 1 minute, or use a fork to vigorously stir for 2 minutes.
+• Add the oil, vinegar, flour, and salt to the same bowl.
+Mix on low for 1 minute with an electric mixer fitted with greased dough hooks, or vigorously stir with a fork for 2 minutes.
 The goal is to whip air into the dough.

-• Use your hands to gently shape the top of the dough into a dome, being careful to not compact it.
-It will resemble more of a thick batter than a dough.
+• Gently shape the top of the dough into a dome with your hands, being careful not to compress it.
+The mixture will resemble a thick batter more than a traditional dough.

-• Cover the bowl with plastic wrap, a clean tea towel, or a plate, and set aside in a warm place to rise for 25-30 minutes.
+• Cover the bowl with plastic wrap, a clean kitchen towel, or a plate, and set it aside in a warm spot to rise for 25–30 minutes.

-• Prepare a large sheet pan with parchment paper dusted with the cornmeal (optional).
+• Meanwhile, prepare a large sheet pan by lining it with parchment paper and dusting it with cornmeal, optional.

-• To shape the dough: Lightly flour the top of the dough (just a pinch or so of flour) and begin lightly patting the dough from the middle-out and working around the newly exposed sides, not ever really pressing the outer rim or what will become the crust - this guarantees intact air pockets in the crust.
-Repeat this motion as necessary until its to your desired thickness, about ⅛ to ¼-inch or thicker.
+• To shape the dough, lightly dust the top with a pinch of flour.
+Gently pat the dough from the center outward, working around the newly exposed sides while avoiding the outer rim that will become the crust.
+This helps preserve the air pockets in the crust.
+Repeat as needed until the dough reaches your desired thickness, about ⅛ to ¼ inch, or thicker if you prefer.

-• Cover the pizza and the sheet pan with plastic wrap or a clean tea towel and carefully set in a warm place to rise for another 15-20 minutes.
+• Cover the shaped pizza and sheet pan with plastic wrap or a clean kitchen towel, and place in a warm spot to rise for another 15–20 minutes.

 • Meanwhile, preheat the oven to 420 F.